depro0x/depurls/README.md

 ~/.config/depurls/config.json
 ```
 During `--setup`, you can enter:
-- `URLSCAN_API_KEY`
+- `URLSCAN_API_KEY` (for URLScan.io)
-- `VT_API_KEY` (VirusTotal)
+- `VT_API_KEY` (for VirusTotal)
+- `ALIENVAULT_API_KEY` (for AlienVault OTX - bypasses rate limits)
 - Discord webhook URL (saved per domain)

 Environment variables are not used.
 Configure API keys and webhooks via the interactive `--setup` flow.

 ## Output
 The final deduplicated list of URLs is written to the path passed to `-o/--output`.

+**Append Mode:** If the output file already exists, depurls will load existing URLs and append only new unique URLs, preserving your historical data.
+This allows incremental URL collection over time without duplicates.

 A temporary raw file is merged and removed.
 A summary is printed at the end and optionally sent to Discord if a webhook is configured.

 ## VirusTotal Notes
 VirusTotal queries require an API key.
 Subdomain enumeration is limited to the first 50 discovered subdomains to stay within reasonable rate limits.
 Basic sleep delays are used; heavy usage may require backoff tuning.

+## AlienVault OTX Notes
+AlienVault OTX API has rate limits for unauthenticated requests.
+Providing an API key via `--setup` significantly increases rate limits and reduces HTTP 429 errors.
+Get your free API key at [otx.alienvault.com](https://otx.alienvault.com/).

+## Wayback Machine Notes
+The Wayback Machine CDX API can occasionally return HTTP 504 Gateway Timeout errors. depurls automatically retries up to 3 times with exponential backoff (1min, 2min, 4min) to handle temporary server issues.

 ## Limitations / Roadmap
-- Retry/backoff logic could be improved for network errors
 - Additional providers (Shodan crawled URLs, SecurityTrails, etc.)
 - Optional output formats (JSON, CSV)
 - Async implementation for higher throughput